shxclone/intern-notes/IWSP Logs/tri-1-week-3-and-4.md

 * Was assigned another CR to work on another batch job which I do not quite understand, need further clarrification but Jia Jun is not around.
 May have to do so tomorrow

 ## Day 15(19/09/25)
+* Clarrified with Jia Jun on the details of the CR.
+Turns out it is also similar to the previous few CRs I had done
+* Completed the CR, pending review from Jia Jun
+* Wrote the SQL queries used to insert batch jobs for replication
+* Wrote the test case for UAT

 ## Day 16 (22/09/25)